richardcalahan/mongoid_listable/README.md

     end

-In this example photos that are added to or removed from a user's collection, or have their position attribute updated will will trigger a reordering of all sibling instances.
+In this example photos that are added to or removed from a user's collection, or have their position attribute updated will trigger a reordering of all sibling instances.
 For example:

     # setter
     User.first.photos = [ photo_a, photo_c, photo_b ]